kulics/koral/book-en/basic-type.md

 ## Create a null value with type
 Sometimes, maybe we do not need to specify a specific value, but only want to create a type of default.

-Especially when using generics, you can not create directly using type constructs.
+Especially when using generics, you can not create directly using type conStructs.

 At this time we can use the null create method `null.(type)` to specify a null value that contains a type.

 E.g:
 ```
-x := null.(i64?)
+x := null.(I64?)
-y := null.(protocol?)
+y := null.(Protocol?)
 z := null.(()->()?)
 ```
 More details on generics can be found in the generic section.